 Implementing GST required two major things: amending Constitution (to make an entry for GST in it) and then introducing the GST Act(s).
-The Constitutional amendment (which was 122nd amendment) was introduced in the 16th Lok Sabha in December 2014.
-Lok Sabha passed it in May 2015 and thereafter it was sent to Rajya Sabha.
+The Constitutional amendment (which was the 122nd amendment) was introduced in the 16th Lok Sabha in December 2014.
+Lok Sabha passed it in May 2015, and thereafter, it was sent to Rajya Sabha.
 Rajya Sabha passed it with certain amendments which required re-approval of Lok Sabha.
 On 8th September 2016, the President signed the Constitutional Amendment after the required number of states ratified it.
 On 16th September 2016, it was enacted as Constitution 101st Amendment Act 2016.

 Reason for Implementation of GST

-- Subsumed various Central and State taxes thus making it “ONE NATION, ONE TAX”.
+- Subsumed various Central and State taxes, thus making it “ONE NATION, ONE TAX.”

 - The principle of origin-based taxes changed to consumption-based taxes.
 This benefited the States which use resources to consume goods and services.
 For this, the GST Act 2017 introduced POS (Place of Supply)

-- GST law also provides a clear picture of the certain transaction to be treated as Either Supply of Goods or Services by clearly specifying the transaction list in the Schedule II of GST Act 2017.
-Most importantly “Work Contract Services” which is debatable from the beginning is now totally clear that it is to be treated as Supply of Services only.
+- GST law also provides a clear picture of the certain transaction to be treated as Either Supply of Goods or Services by clearly specifying the transaction list in Schedule II of the GST Act 2017.
+Most importantly, “Work Contract Services,” which is debatable from the beginning, is now totally clear that it is to be treated as Supply of Services only.

 - GST came up with schemes for Small taxpayers, such as exemption from registration for those taxpayers whose total turnover during previous FY is less than Rupees 40 Lakh (For Supplier of Goods only) / Rupees 20 lakh for other categories of Suppliers (As amended, However for special category states it is 10 Lakh).
-Composition scheme for both Supplier of Goods (Turnover up to Rupees 1.5 Cr) and Supplier of Services (Turnover upto Rupees 50 Lakh).
+Composition scheme for both Supplier of Goods (Turnover up to Rupees 1.5 Cr) and Supplier of Services (Turnover up to Rupees 50 Lakh).

-- GST clarified the procedure for E-Commerce operator, which was a pain point in VAT/ Service tax Law.
+- GST clarified the procedure for the E-Commerce operator, which was a pain point in VAT/ Service tax Law.

 - Higher threshold limit as compared to erstwhile VAT/Service tax.